pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 Description:

-The payment edge builder will construct the payment channel between two payment hubs.
-The payment channel is constructed by forming a file contract between two hosts without any data in it.
+The payment edge builder will construct a payment channel between two entities.
+The payment channel is constructed by forming a file contract without any data in it.

+These contracts can be formed only with hosts that have the "PaymnetHub" setting configured.
+These contracts will be formed between both renters and hosts.
+So it is not necessarily a contract between a renter and a host, but it might be a contract between two hosts.

 This MR will only add code that deals with forming these new type of contracts.
 Other functinalities like pricing, advertising, listing will be tackled later.